gvwilson/fiction/in-heck/index.md

 It's dangerous out here!
 You shouldn't—oh, hush up!"
 She put her hands on her hips
-and glared at Special Blazes until the Prosecutor stopped chuckling.
+and glared at Special Blazes until the Regulator stopped chuckling.

 "Sorry about that," he said unapologetically.
 "You best come down and take care of what you need to, Miz Roo.